otienolwanga/r_cancerpredictor/README.md

 * Visualization and communication

 ### Introduction
 Cancer is a serious health problem reported worldwide.
 Healthcare system need to have measures of adequate prediction.
-This can be achieved by appliction of artificial intelligence and machine learning.
+This can be achieved by appliction of artificial intelligence and machine learning such as random forest or SVM.